-Slow Down the Back-Roads Way
+Slow Down the Blue-Roads Way

 We are firm believers in the Slow Food concept: that everyone should be able to access and enjoy food that is good for them, good for those who grow it, and good for the planet.
 Our tours allow you to soak up the passion of local producers and chefs who are proud and willing to share their traditional expertise with you.

 A number of our holidays involve trips to local farms and producers where you can taste for yourself the heart and soul that goes into producing regional delicacies.
 When you visit the serene vineyards of Azienda Castel di Salve, you will see that their passion for nurturing local Salento grape varieties infuses their delicious wine.
 A trip to a crustacean farm in Oualidia, a pearl in the oyster of Morocco, will open your eyes to the importance of the seafood trade in this charming coastal community.
 Putting a local face to a regional delicacy is part of the unique charm of the culinary experiences we offer.